ctn-waterloo/website/ctn_waterloo/content/research/syde-750_index.md

 The project report should be in the format discussed in chapter 1 of the book (see pp. 19-23; i.e., System Description, Design Specification, Implementation).
-Students will also be expected to do a short (15min) presentation on your topic in the last weeks.
-As with assignments, all code must be submitted as well.
+Students will also be expected to do a short (5-10min) presentation on your topic in the last week or so.
+That presentation should consist of a few slides (max 4), that sets up the problem and describes your expected approach.
+As with assignments, all code for projects must be submitted as well.

 * * *